ychuest/ychuest.github.io/_pages/about.md

 # 💬 Invited Talks
-- *2021.12*, I'm giving an oral report at the 21th International Conference on Algorithms and Architectures for Parallel Processing (ICA3PP, CCF-C).
+- *2021.12*, I previously gave an oral presentation at the 21st International Conference on Algorithms and Architectures for Parallel Processing (ICA3PP'21, CCF-C).

 # 💻 Internships